Introduction to Bacon & the Art of Living

 This was the first time I realised that the story of bacon is powerful and belongs to all of humanity!
 Mr’s Smith and Fife gave up their seats to allow more people to get close to me and hear me speak.
 It was a magical evening and took me and Minette completely by surprise.

 We spent a full week at Bowood before I eventually made it to C & T Harris.
-During that week I used most of my time reading books on chemistry which I naturally gravitated to.
+I used most of my time reading books on chemistry.
+I naturally gravitated to this subject.
 Minette did a fair bit of reading herself but between books, she strolled through the magnificent gardens and got to know many of the local woman and their children.
 I enjoyed the formal and predictable structure of chemistry and as in Cape Town, used every opportunity to advance my understanding of it.
 Besides chemistry, I had an intense interest in the business side of the work of running a large curing operation as managing the business will be just as important as making the bacon.
-It was great having Minette there to talk through the various business model options I came across.
+It was great having Minette there to talk through the various business models I came across.